Jay-Aye/MyFirstAPI/README.md

 Database collection will generate as 'notes' with a 'id', 'title' and 'text' field

-MongoDB Deplotment on https://mlab.com/ .
+MongoDB Deployment on https://mlab.com/ .
 For Development only.